FreddieHong19/Open5x/README.md

 So far, Open5x hardware has been iterated and implemented onto various FDM 3D printers such as Prusai3, Voron and E3D's toolchanger system.
 This conversion system requires some of the off-the-shelf components and 3D-printed parts.
 All of the necessary parts are listed in this repository.

+The latest iteration of Open5X is running on E3D's toolchanger and Voron, developed by @BrendonBuilds

 -------